krjordan/mycodingblog/content/post/building-an-angular-and-material-app-part-1.md

 +++
 draft = false
 date = "2017-03-08T15:07:37-06:00"
-title = "Building an App With the Angular CLI and Material Part I" tags = ["angular", "material", "angular-cli"] author = "Ryan Jordan"
+title = "Building an Angular & Material App Part I" tags = ["angular", "material", "angular-cli"] author = "Ryan Jordan"

 +++

 I thought it would be fun to write an app that uses the [Punk API](https://punkapi.com/) with the [Angular CLI](https://cli.angular.io) and [Angular Material](https://material.angular.io/).
 My plan is to build this app over the span of a few blog posts.
 Part I will focus on the set up of Angular, Angular Material.
 At the end of this tutorial, we will have an app that displays a list of beers that we can page through.
-Or if you want to just view the finished product, you can view the [repo](https://github.com/krjordan/brewski-catalogue) or the [live]() demo.
+Or if you want to just view the finished product, you can view the [repo](https://github.com/krjordan/brewski-catalogue) or the [live](https://krjordan.github.io/brewski-catalogue/) demo.

 <!--more-->